AllanKirui/vue-movies/README.md

 Gif of the **Placeholders**.

-- The gif above shows the content placeholders for the Movie showcase and Movie lists.
+- The gif above shows the content placeholders for the showcase and list items.

 ---